 - If a Task guide has not yet been translated, when you open it, only some of the text (the text of the controls) will appear in your selected language.

-The following table lists websites that provide Unified Operations content.
+The following table lists our websites.
 Our content websites are organized to support the customer life cycle.
 Each phase is supported by a different set of sites.
 Sites that have an asterisk (*) next to the name require that you sign in by using an account that is associated with a service plan.

 |Docs.microsoft.com||Hosts or links to all product documentation for Dynamics 365.|